React SEO: Best Practices, Components, Optimization Tips

 Advantages of SSG

 Static Site Generation (SSG) is a smart way to boost SEO for React-based apps.
-With SSG, your content is pre-rendered into static files during the build process, which makes your pages load faster and easier for search engines like Google to crawl.
-Faster loading also means a better user experience, especially for mobile-friendly sites, and it helps improve metrics like LCP (Largest Contentful Paint)—a key factor in SEO rankings.
+With SSG, your content is pre-rendered into static files during the build process, enabling faster page loads and making it easier for search engine crawlers.
+This ensures Google properly indexes webpages, improves SEO performance, delivers a smoother user experience—especially on mobile—and supports metrics like LCP (Largest Contentful Paint), a key factor in rankings.

 Tools for SSG in React